 You can also read more about South Australia and what is has to offer in our article on Why should you consider SA skilled regional sponsorship visa as a pathway to live the Australian dream.

-Government of South Australia – Immigration South Australia – Skilled Migrants – Nomination process – Skilled migration requirements
+Government of South Australia – Immigration South Australia – Skilled and Business Migration – Move to South Australia – Changes to GSM state nomination policies

-Government of South Australia – Immigration South Australia – International graduates – Long-term resident in South Australia
+Government of South Australia – Immigration South Australia – Skilled and Business Migration – Move to South Australia – Supporting Information

-Government of South Australia – Immigration South Australia – Live & Work – Explore South Australia
+Government of South Australia – Immigration South Australia – Skilled and Business Migration – Move to South Australia – Why South Australia